pipilapilayu/FocusedSpeakerExtractor/README.md

 # Target Speaker Speech Enhancement

+> [!CAUTION]
+> This project is not ready for production use.
+Please consult other solutions.

 This is a model aiming to **extract ONLY ONE speaker's speech from all kinds of noises**, including other people's voice, game SFX, noise, etc.

 Designed to serve as infrastructural model for downstream tasks, such as ASR, SVC, SVS, TTS, etc.